1. Who is the Father?

 6. How can a person be saved?

-By accepting what Jesus did for us by uniting with Him in His death, burial, and resurrection in water as He did on the cross and in the tomb.
+By accepting what Jesus did for us by uniting with Him in His death, burial, and resurrection in water as He did on the cross, the tomb, and his resurrection.

 7. What is your view of scripture?